Michael Irvin: 1997 and 1998 seasons

-Career-ending injury
+1999 season

-During the fifth game of the 1999 season, Irvin was tackled by Philadelphia Eagles defensive back Tim Hauck and wascdriven head-first into the turf at Veterans Stadium in Philadelphia.
-He sustained a non-life-threatening cervical spine injury but was carted from the field and transported by ambulance to Thomas Jefferson University Hospital in Philadelphia.
+On October 10, 1999, during the fifth game of the 1999 season, Irvin was tackled by Philadelphia Eagles defensive back Tim Hauck and was driven head-first into the turf at Veterans Stadium in Philadelphia.
+He sustained a non-life-threatening cervical spine injury, but was carted off the field and transported to the Thomas Jefferson University Hospital in Philadelphia.
 Irvin did not play again that season.
-He was subsequently diagnosed with cervical spinal stenosis.
-After being advised that he was at higher risk for injury if he suffered another blow to the neck or head, Irvin announced his retirement in May 2000.
+Doctors subsequently discovered Irvin had been born with cervical spinal stenosis, and told him that this condition put him at higher risk for injury, including paralysis, if he suffered another blow to the neck or head.
+After being advised to stop playing football, Irvin announced his retirement in May 2000.

 Irvin was the last Tom Landry-coached player to retire from the NFL.
-Landry died on February 12, 2000, several months after Irvin's injury in Philadelphia but before Irvin had announced that the injury was forcing his retirement and that he was not returning for the 2000 season.
+Landry died on February 12, 2000, several months after Irvin's injury in Philadelphia but before Irvin had announced that he was retiring due to the severity of that injury.